yuanbei/Nars-Wiki/Revision-and-Choice-Rules.md

 ## Revision Rule
 <br/><br/>
 Revision is an inference step in which evidence from different sources is being combined and its truth value revised.
-Suppose there are two tasks with different truth values, for example system observes two tasks
+Suppose there are two tasks with different truth values, for example:
 <br/><br/>
-<snow --> {white}>. %9/10, 10/11% which means snow has been seen white 9 times and 1 time it was not white
+<snow --> {white}>. %9/10, 10/11% here _%frequency, confidence%_ mean that snow has been observed white 9 times and 1 time it was not white, thus the total evidence is 10 and positive evidence is 9, given that by default _k=1_ confidence
-for _confidence_ the total evidence, _w_ is 10 (since snow has been observed 10 times with all colors), while _k=1_
 <br/><br/>

 Serial number